funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`"Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/67.0.3396.99 Safari/537.36"`

-    **Description:** Set the User-Agent to use everytime we are requesting something from a web server other than our API.
+    **Description:** Set the User-Agent to use every time we are requesting something from a web server other than our API.

 :code:`verify_ssl_certificate`
 ------------------------------